-Many factors are used by the judges of the Gwinnett County Superior Court to determine how much child support is awarded and these factors may need to be reassessed throughout the child’s life to ensure the child is properly supported.
+Many factors are used by the judges of the Gwinnett County Superior Court to determine how much child support is awarded, and these factors may need to be reassessed throughout the child’s life to ensure the they are properly supported.

 Additionally, you may face the issue of needing to enforce a support order if the other parent refuses to pay what they were court-ordered to pay.
 Child support disputes often create heated conflict between parents.

-It is important that you consult with an experienced Gwinnett County child support lawyer who can assist you with any child support issues that arise and help you secure adequate financial support for your child.
+It is important to consult with an experienced Gwinnett County child support lawyer who can assist you with any issues that arise and help you secure adequate financial support for your child.
+Our family law attorneys are well equipped to help you in any child support dispute.

-Under Georgia Code Section 19.6.15(a), the state expects that each parent, the custodial parent and the non-custodial parent, financially contributes to the care of their child.
+Under Official Code of Georgia Annotated Section 19.6.15(a), the state expects that each parent, the custodial parent and the non-custodial parent, financially contributes to the care of their child.
 The custodial parent is the parent who the child lives with more than 50 percent of the time.

 Georgia relies on an approach where the incomes of both parents and many additional factors are considered.
 The Georgia courts all use the same calculation, but it is important to note that each family, and therefore each case, is different.
 The amount calculated based on the guidelines will often be adjusted due to these unique factors.